AddMorePower/publishing-pipeline/Practical documentation/README.md

 ### A parser plugin is available on the Oasis

-#### The JSON archive file
-Produce the JSON archive file following the steps described above.

 #### The YAML archive file
 The parser plugin should have a Python file describing the schema of the `data` section.
 This schema should be translated into a YAML file.